 Ka-Kin Cheuk is a Post-Doctoral Researcher at the Leiden University Institute for Area Studies (LIAS) and Annette and Hugh Gragg Postdoctoral Fellow in Transnational Asian Studies at the Chao Center for Asian Studies, Rice University.
 He is also a Post-Doctoral Associate at the School of Anthropology and Museum Ethnography (SAME), University of Oxford.
 He completed his DPhil in Social and Cultural Anthropology at the St. Antony’s College and as a doctoral student at the University of Oxford, was affiliated with the ESRC Centre on Migration, Policy and Society (COMPAS).

-Fabrics from China to the World: Indian-Chinese Trade Encounters in a Local Chinese Market (working title).
+Fabrics from China to the World: Indian-Chinese Trade Encounters in a Local Chinese Marketplace (working title).
 Monograph in preparation.

 “Everyday Diplomacy among Indian Traders in a Local Chinese Market.”
 The Cambridge Journal of Anthropology, 34(2): 42–58.
 (2016)

 “Mapping Migration Scapes: The Infrastructure of Migration to and from China,” a panel co-organized with Prof. Frank Pieke, Association of Asia Studies (AAS) in Asia Annual Conference, Kyoto, Japan, 24 June 2016.